 Can Dental Bridges Replace a Missing Tooth?

 Broken, infected or decayed teeth can impair your smile.
-At Luminous Dentistry we offer the highest quality dental bridges to replace your missing teeth.
+At Helix Dentistry we offer the highest quality dental bridges to replace your missing teeth.

 A dental bridge is a fixed restoration that fills in the open space left behind by a missing tooth or teeth.
 They can be attached over healthy teeth or on top of dental implants.
 Bridges are a great way to replace missing teeth, including front ones that show when you smile.